derek-betz/submittal-packager/README.md

 ### Optional Dependencies
 - `pytest` - For running tests
 - `pytest-cov` - For test coverage reports
+- `PySide6` - Enables the graphical desktop application
+- `pyinstaller` - Bundles the GUI into a standalone executable

 ### System Dependencies
 - **Windows users**: May need Microsoft C++ Build Tools if `python-docx` fails to build